 The only independent, unbiased source of solar-shopping information dedicated to homeowners served by Southern California Edison (SCE)

-What Can You Do Here
+What You Can Do Here

 2. Shop for solar wisely with confidence, following Solar SCE's 4 free Solar Buying Guides through an exclusive, four-step shopping process.
 Solar shopping is not easy.
 Get clear, sound guidance from insider-experts.
 Everything needed for efficient, successful shopping.
-No need to depend on vendors for all solar information.
+No need to rely on vendors for all solar information.
 Neither too technical nor too simplistic.